Medicare's Best 5-Star Prescription Drug Plans

 It's important to note that plans vary depending on the provider.
 Therefore, it's important to thoroughly read your policy and ensure that you understand the benefits you're receiving before you enroll in a plan.

 Finding a 5-Star Prescription Drug or Medicare Advantage Plan in Your Area

 Medicare plan availability varies quite a bit depending on your geographic region.
 While some areas may offer a wide selection of 5-star prescription drug plans, other areas might not have any available.

-To view plans that are available to you, as well as their star ratings, visit Medicare's Plan Finder or call 1-800-MEDICARE.
+To view plans that are available to you, as well as their star ratings, you can compare plans online or call to speak with a licensed insurance agent.

 How Many 5-Star Medicare Plans Are There?

 As of 2021, there were a total of 21 Medicare Part D and Medicare Advantage plans with 5-star ratings.
 This includes plans by carriers such as Health Sun, BCBS, KelseyCare and Kaiser Permanente.
 While other plans received lesser ratings, all plans received a rating of at least 2.5.

 Medicare determined that of all beneficiaries, about 77% of those who receive drug coverage are enrolled in plans that received four stars or more.